 Step 3: Find the perfect location

-Step 4: Alas!
+Step 4: Huzzah!
 Time to plant your mint

-All you need to grow for as low as $29/mo
+All You Need to Grow for as Low as $25/mo

 - Water your mint plant when the top inch of soil feels dry.
 Use a glass of water to keep a moist soil and avoid overwatering.
 Ensure the presence of proper drainage holes to prevent waterlogged roots, as they can cause root rot;